The Board of Directors has the six standing committees described below:

 The Board of Directors has determined that Mr. Saladrigas is an “audit committee financial expert” as such term is defined in Item 407(d)(5)(ii) of Regulation S-K.

-This committee met 10 times in 2012.
-Currently, the Audit Committee is comprised of Carlos A. Saladrigas (Chair), G. Alex Bernhardt, Sr., Michael G. Browning, John H. Forsgren, James B. Hyler, Jr. and James T. Rhodes.
+This committee met 8 times in 2013.
+Currently, the Audit Committee is comprised of Carlos A. Saladrigas (Chair), Michael G. Browning, James J. Hance, Jr., James B. Hyler, Jr. and E. Marie McKee.
 Each of these members has been determined to be “independent” within the meaning of the NYSE’s listing standards, Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”) and the Company’s categorical standards for independence.
 In addition, each of these members meets the financial literacy requirements for audit committee membership under the NYSE’s rules and the rules and regulations of the SEC.

 - Corporate Governance Committee Overview